Bahá’í World/Volume 28/New National Spiritual Assemblies

 The first Bahá’í national convention of Latvia was held in the House of Architects, in the Old Town of Riga, on 29 and 30 April 1999.
 Approximately forty people attended, including Maija Philainen and Polin Rafat, both members of the Continental Board of Counsellors in Europe; members of the former Regional Assembly also attended.
 Hartmut Grossman, Counsellor member of the International Teaching Centre, represented the Universal House of Justice.

-Mr. Grossman read the message of the Universal House of Justice to the Latvian community, which expressed its “hope that the deliberations of that gathering [the national convention] have
+Mr. Grossman read the message of the Universal House of Justice to the Latvian community, which expressed its "hope that the deliberations of that gathering [the national convention] have [Page 45]

-[Page 45]NEE" NATIONAL SPIRITUAL ASSEMBLIES
+NEW NATIONAL SPIRITUAL ASSEMBLIES[edit]

-provided direction for your future initiatives and will result in glorious Victories throughout your country.”
+provided direction for your future initiatives and will result in glorious victories throughout your country."
 Members representing seven different nationalities and ethnic groups were elected to the new National Assembly at the convention.

 During the convention proceedings, the Assembly consulted with delegates on a number of issues immediately facing the Latvian Bahá’í community, such as the advancement of efforts to spread the Bahá’í teachings within the country, training institutes, and the consolidation and training of local communities.
 Sylvia Vice, an ethnic Latvian who grew up in Canada but returned to Latvia in 1989, gave a personal account of the early history of the Bahá’ís in that country.